gradio-app/gradio/guides/04_chatbots/01_creating-a-chatbot-fast.md

 gr.ChatInterface(slow_echo).queue().launch()
 ```

-Notice that we've [enabled queuing], which is required to use generator functions.
+Notice that we've [enabled queuing](), which is required to use generator functions.

 ## Customizing your chatbot